 - Avoid hot water such as a hot tub, steam room, hot bath or shower, or when washing dishes.
 Use warm water to shower or bathe and keep showers/baths short.
 Use tepid water when washing dishes.
 Do not use rubber gloves to wash dishes as they can cause further irritation by holding heat against your palms.

 - Avoid sun exposure as your skin is very sensitive to the sun while on treatment.
-Remember, you get sun exposure just sitting in a sunny window!
+Remember, you get sun exposure just sitting near a sunny window!
 Wear SPF 30 or higher daily or wear long sleeved shirts and pants.